 Performances: Fri/Sat/Sun at 7.30pm.
 Meet at The Market Building on Mostyn Street.

-After lengthy lockdowns and covid chaos, CTC bids adieu to 2021 with a fun, thoughtful, outdoor theatrical journey.
-Led by four flamboyant guides, the audience will travel in covid- safe groups through the backstreets of Castlemaine, stopping in hidden spots to be entertained by six scenes written for this production.
+CTC welcomes 2022 with a fun, thoughtful, outdoor theatrical journey.
+Led by four flamboyant guides, the audience will travel in covid- safe groups through the backstreets of Castlemaine, stopping in hidden spots to be entertained by five scenes written especially for this production by local writers.

 The audience journey starts at The Market building, progresses through Victory Park, walks up Mostyn St, then via Uniting church, to the Art Gallery, through the back alley behind the Presbyterian Church to Templeton St, down the hill to the Hub garden, around to the Phee and the concluding in the Village Square.
 (Which is the new outdoor area recently created by the council.
 It’s in front of the Town hall building.)